b4shnhawx/Deauth-packets-injection/README.md

 bash installer.sh
 ```

-Optinally we can remove the downloaded git.
+Optionally we can remove the downloaded git.
 ```sh
 cd
 rm -rf Deauth-packets-injection